dlt-science/science-notes/blogs/CCSwaps/CrossChainSwaps.md

 :class: tip
 - Cross-chain interoperability is paramount for various DeFi applications (DEXs, DApps, etc).
 The technology must be trustless to prevent reliance on centralized intermediaries.
 Hash Time Locked Contracts (HTLCs) are commonly used for this purpose.
 - HTLCs and other atomic swap protocols lock assets involved in the exchange and these get released when the transaction is complete.
 This introduces the risk of asset value fluctuation during the exchange and increased incentives for either party to abort the swap, leading to opportunity costs for the other.
-- A game theoretical framework can be established to construct a parametrized solution for the success rate of cross-chain swaps through HTLCs and Packetized Payments (PPs).
+- A game theoretic framework can be established to construct a parametrized solution for the success rate of cross-chain swaps through HTLCs and Packetized Payments (PPs).
 - Existing parameters lead to high failure rates of cross-chain swaps, and in the case of PPs can theoretically allow malicious agents to make profits.
-- The game theoretical framework is extended to derive optimization solutions to increase the success rate of atomic swaps and PPs: 1.
+- The game theoretic framework is extended to derive optimization solutions to increase the success rate of atomic swaps and PPs: 1.
 Collatralization 2.
 Adjustable Exchange Rates.
 ```

 ## Introduction